 "Where machine learning is reactive, artificial learning is proactive." - Jeff Catlin

-Artificial Intelligence (AI) is a term that is thrown around all the time and making its way into everyday conversations.
+So what exactly is Artificial Intelligence (AI)?
+Artificial Intelligence is a term that is thrown around all the time and making its way into everyday conversations.
 But just to make sure we are all on the same page here, AI refers to the concept and the development of computer systems that are able to perform different tasks such as visual perception, speech recognition or decision making- things that we feel normally require human intelligence.
 AI is a fancy-sounding way of referring to machine’s carrying out tasks that we could consider “smart” or tasks that would require some kind of intelligence to complete, like translating between two different languages.

 On the other hand, Machine Learning (ML) is often used interchangeably with the term Artificial Intelligence because of the fact that it can be seen as an application or an extension of AI.
 It takes the current concept of artificial intelligence as a means of giving machines access to data and then letting them learn from that data themselves.
 This means that ML has the ability to automatically learn new information and improve itself from experiences without having to be programmed in a certain way since the machine will be able to teach itself new forms of information.
 Since ML has the ability to take data and “learn” from it, ML would be capable of doing things such as listening to pieces of music to decide which one best fits the mood, or reading a text and determining whether the person writing it is complaining or praising.
 This doesn't mean that ML is as simple as building something and having it automatically learn things; the design and input are still essential factors in making ML work in an effective way.
 ML requires the machine to be taking in new data to, therefore, make new decisions based on the new data; thus the machine “learning” or “teaching” itself.